0xPolygonZero/plonky2/src/hash/arch/aarch64/readme-asm.md

 - state[8] and state[9]
 - state[10] and state[11]

-The order of the instructions in the assembly should be through of as a setting the relative priority of each instruction; because of CPU reordering, it does not correspond exactly to execution order in time.
+The order of the instructions in the assembly should be thought of as a setting the relative priority of each instruction; because of CPU reordering, it does not correspond exactly to execution order in time.
 Ideally, we'd like the MDS matrix multiplication to happen in the following order:
                          s[1]    s[2..4]    s[4..6]    s[6..8]   s[8..10]  s[10..12]       s[0]
          res[2..4]          1          2         4           7         11         16         21
          res[4..6]          3          5         8          12         17         22         26